Stories From Our Families

 Thankfully, I finally asked Building All Children to get involved.
 It was God who really opened the door.
 When I spoke with Kendra, I couldn’t really articulate the things I was seeing but because of her knowledge and willingness she prayed and met with my son and she saw what my husband and I see, which is a great kid that just needs to be loved in a different way.

 Building All Children was able to take all these little things that didn’t make sense to me and string them together.
 They showed us the piece that was missing.
-They gave us a key to unlock who he is and showed us how to help him and love him.
-It is because of that that our little boy is happier, more grounded than ever before and our home is balanced and joyful.
+They gave us the key to unlocking who he is and showed us how to help him and love him.
+It is because of that, that our little boy is happier, more grounded than ever before, and our home is balanced and joyful.

 A Mom of a happy balanced little boy

-After countless hours of working with my daughter, tutors, tears, not mention the financial aspect it came to the point where her teacher recommended those words we hadn’t prepared for that we seek “additional help.”
-If you have ever walked this path than you know how this story goes.
-You think the hurdle is finding the “professional” to do the testing but no that’s the first step, finding the professional then the wait to get in, the paperwork, once an appointment has been made, waiting again.
+After countless hours of working with my daughter, tutors, tears, not to mention the financial aspect, it came to the point where her teacher recommended those words we hadn’t prepared for, that we seek “additional help.”
+If you have ever walked this path then you know how this story goes.
+You think the hurdle is finding the “professional” to do the testing but no. That’s the first step, finding the professional, then the wait to get in, the paperwork, once an appointment has been made, waiting again.
 The appointment comes, the testing, the results and you think “wow I’ve made it.”

-Yet, again the hurdles are only but starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again trying to get an appointment.
-You feel like time is of the essence and that every moment is a moment lost yet you are powerless to do anything.
-The day you find a therapist and get in is joyful and it feels like you’ve almost made it.
-Sadly to discover that the hardest part of the race has only but begun.
-The commitment to take you child to therapy once or twice a week, do the homework, and pay for it.
+Yet, again the hurdles are only starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again you’re trying to get an appointment.
+You feel like time is of the essence and that every moment is a moment lost, yet you are powerless to do anything.
+The day you find a therapist, and get in, is joyful and it feels like you’ve almost made it.
+Sadly to discover that the hardest part of the race has only begun.
+The commitment to take your child to therapy once or twice a week, do the homework and pay for it.
 I never knew heaven and earth cost so much but you do what you do because it’s your child.

-When this all started it felt like we were dodging bowling balls as the months have progressed and we have seen changes, growth, our daughter succeeding, and us knowing her weaknesses and how to help her those bowling balls now feel more like ping pong balls.
+When this all started it felt like we were dodging bowling balls as the months have progressed and we have seen changes, growth, our daughter succeeding, us knowing her weaknesses and how to help her, those bowling balls now feel more like ping pong balls.
 It feels more manageable.
 I am so thankful that God brought Building All Children into our life.
-I am thankful for the heart that they have to access, resource, empower.
+I am thankful for the heart that they have to assess, resource, and empower.

 -A praying Momma